MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/emea-ISO20022-file-formats.md

 To run the file import, open the **Customer payment journal lines** page and click the **Functions/Import payments** button.
 In the dialog box, select the method of payment which have required settings for ISO20022 camt.054 format.
 In the dialog box, specify the required parameters and path to the file location.
 Click **OK**.
 The file will be imported.

-## Pain.002 status return and camt.054 debit advice import into AP Payment transfer journal
+## Pain.002 status return and camt.054 debit advice import into the AP Payment transfer journal
 This feature allows you to import bank messages in ISO20022 formats: pain.002.001.003 status return messages and camt.054.001.002 debit advice on the **Vendor payment transfer** page.

 To use this feature, complete the following steps: